.Stat DE configuration

 }

 Because the DE visualisation page URL contains the filter selection, also the DE page URL gets too long in this case and cannot be bookmarked or reused.
 Thus, a warning message is displayed to the user: “The current data filter requires a too long page URL making this data view impossible to bookmark or re-use.
-A reduced filter selection is necessary to use these features.
+A reduced filter selection is necessary to use these features.”

-Furthermore, the SDMX API data query generated in the “Developer API” DE feature is not displayed when the fallback POST method is used, and instead a warning message is displayed to the user: “The current data filter generates a too long GET data URL impossible to use in standard SDMX API requests.
-Reduce the filter selection to generate a valid SDMX data query.
+method is used, and instead a warning message is displayed to the user: “The current data filter generates a too long GET data URL impossible to use in standard SDMX API requests.
+Reduce the filter selection to generate a valid SDMX data query.”

-If the parameter "supportsPostLongRequests" is set to false, then if the URL of a data request is too long, the GET data request will fail and an error message is shown to the user: “Whoops, your current selection is too large to be processed.
+data request will fail and an error message is shown to the user: “Whoops, your current selection is too large to be processed.
 Please reduce the selection.
-You can also download all (unfiltered) data and make the needed selection in the downloaded data.
+You can also download all (unfiltered) data and make the needed selection in the downloaded data.”

 “Contact us” form: reCAPTCHA and email settings